-Each point and volume source will be run separately using a 1 g/s unit emission rate.
+Each point and volume source was run separately using a 1 g/s unit emission rate.
 The line sources will be modeled a 1 g/s/m unit emission rate (e.g., 1 divided by the length of the line).
-The outputs will be plot files of the maximum 24-hour unit concentrations and the 5-year average annual unit concentrations at each receptor for each source.
-These plot files then be used in the risk assessment for the risk calculations as described below.
+The outputs are plot files of the maximum 24-hour unit concentrations and the 5-year average annual unit concentrations at each receptor for each source.
+These plot files were then used in the risk assessment for the risk calculations as described below.

-The air quality analysis submittal will consist of a report and electronic modeling files, which will include:
+This air quality analysis submittal includes the electronic modeling files, which include: